top of page

 Genetic mapping of microbial and host traits reveals production of immunomodulatory lipids by Akkermansia muciniphila in the murine gut

-Nat Microbiol.
+Nature Microbiology.
 2023 May; 8(3):424-440. doi: 10.1038/s41564-023-01326-w.

 The molecular bases of how host genetic variation impacts the gut microbiome remain largely unknown.
 Here we used a genetically diverse mouse population and applied systems genetics strategies to identify interactions between host and microbe phenotypes including microbial functions, using faecal metagenomics, small intestinal transcripts and caecal lipids that influence microbe-host dynamics.
 We found overlapping QTL for the abundance of Akkermansia muciniphila and caecal levels of ornithine lipids.
 Follow-up in vitro and in vivo studies revealed that A. muciniphila is a major source of these lipids in the gut, provided evidence that ornithine lipids have immunomodulatory effects.
 Collectively, these results suggest that ornithine lipids are potentially important for A. muciniphila-host interactions and support the role of host genetics as a determinant of responses to gut microbes.